Black Country Slang & Black Country Dialect.

 -

-Black Country pronunciation of 'you'.
+Black Country pronunciation of 'woman'.

 Frit